kaosagnt/ansible-everyday/README.md

 skippy, debug, minimal, yaml, unixy and many more.
 See: https://docs.ansible.com/ansible/2.5/plugins/callback.html

+Modern Ansible seems to be split into pieces.
+Ansible Core nolonger contains the callbacks.
+You may nee to run the following to install them.

+	ansible-galaxy collection install community.general
+	ansible-galaxy collection list

 ansible_decode-facts is a perl script that requires the following Perl modules to be installed on your local ansible machine: